bbauska/BI-JS-for-webdev/README.md

 For this particular case, let&apos;s modify the example and we can say let result = a &ast; b; and then we can say return the result;.
 Next, we are just calling this multiply function storing the result in the result variable and then logging the result again.

 But just before returning the result, I will just add debugger key here, and this will pause the code.

-So in this example, this debugger statement is added to pause the execution at that line.
+In this example, this debugger statement is added to pause the execution at that line.

-So when you open this browser tools now, you can see the code has been stopped and it allows us to inspect the variables in step to the code and analyze the program&apos;s flow.
+When you open this browser tools now, you can see the code has been stopped and it allows us to inspect the variables in step to the code and analyze the program&apos;s flow.
 You can see that at this point, a is 5, b is 2, and the result is 10.

 Last but not the least, we can read error messages.

-So when encountering an error, JavaScript provides error messages that can offer clues about the issue.
+When encountering an error, JavaScript provides error messages that can offer clues about the issue.

 Understanding and interpreting these error messages can help you identify the problem and fix it.

-So let&apos;s try to create an error, so what we can do here is we can say function divide(a, b).
+Let&apos;s try to create an error, so what we can do here is we can say function divide(a, b).

 Then, we can say if(b === 0) {throw new Error(&apos;Cannot divide by zero&apos;